fweiss/elevator/README.md

 a lot of pointless gory code.

 ## Code structure
-The mechanism.js file constructs an abstraction for the elevator's sensors and actuators
+The mechanism.js file constructs the elevator's sensors and actuators.
+This construction is decoupled from the implementation of the state machine.

+The actuator.js file implements the basic component that comprises the elevator mechanism.
+It is implemented with jquery to accept button click events and to provide animations via CSS.

 The elevator.js file constructs a state machine that defines the elevator's behavior.
 It consists of four parts: